bjornekelund/rbnskew/README.md

 `-d`\
     Debug mode, lots of output.

-`-s` and `-w`\
+`-s` and `-h`\
-    Sorting by average deviation. -s for lowest first, -w for highest first.
+    Sorting by average deviation. -s for lowest first, -h for highest first.

 `-q`\
 	Quiet mode.
 Does not print to stderr, only to stdout.